-Included in accounts payable and accrued liabilities at October 31, 2019 is \$17,454 (April 30, 2019 - \$Nil) due to directors or officers or companies controlled by directors.
+Included in accounts payable and accrued liabilities as at October 31, 2020 is \$Nil (April 30, 2020 - \$42,063) paid to directors or officers or companies controlled by directors.

 11. FINANCIAL AND CAPITAL RISK MANAGEMENT

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are described below.